staticafi/sbt-instrumentation/readme.md

     }
 ```

 \<x\> is variable, !s matches any string, !n is none.
-The new instruction can be only a call for now.
+The new instruction can be only a call for now (with one operand with function name).

 Example:
 ```json